 In connection with the 2022 Initiative, during the year ended December 31, 2023, we completed the sales of the Troy, Michigan and the North Huntingdon, Pennsylvania facilities for a combined \$6.9 million in proceeds, and recorded an immaterial loss on the sale of the facilities in the consolidated statements of operations.
-During the year ended December 31, 2023, we closed four other facilities in connection with the 2022 Initiative, we completed the sale of Aerosint SA to Schaeffler AG.
+During the year ended December 31, 2023, we closed four other facilities in connection with the 2022 Initiative.
+On September 29, 2023, in connection with the 2022 Initiative, we completed the sale of Aerosint SA to Schaeffler AG.
 As a result of the sale, the Company recognized a goodwill impairment charge of \$2.5 million and impairment charges of \$6.9 million related to the asset group value, which includes \$2.6 million of cumulative foreign currency translation adjustment expense, during the year ended December 31, 2023.
 We will continue to work with Schaeffler on developing the technology for binder jet 3D printing, where we retain an option for commercial use.